RaphaelRibes/GeCKO-MTruncatula/READ_MAPPING/README.md

 &nbsp;

 #### *Filling in the config file if you want to extract and remap reads from specific zones (CREATE_SUB_BAMS set to TRUE)*
-- Preambule: targeted remapping impact on alignment flags:
+- Preambule: targeted remapping impact on alignment flags
 Performing targeted remapping can affect the flags of the mapped reads alignments, which in some cases may change compared to the results obtained after the first mapping.
 We have taken measures to avoid the most problematic issues: particularly, two reads of a pair flagged as properly paired at the end of mapping on the complete reference will not become improperly paired after targeted remapping.
 Indeed, for properly paired reads, the extraction and transformation of reads from the BAM format to the FASTQ format are conducted zone by zone.
 This implies that if one of the two reads of a properly paired pair ends up alone in a zone, it will enter the remapping step as a single read, regardless of whether its mate is in another zone, and therefore won't be considered improperly paired in subsequent steps.
 However, it remains possible that paired reads (either properly or improperly paired) may become single.
 The following paragraphs provide advice on minimizing these occurrences.

-- Bed file:
+- Bed file
 <ul>
 In case you <ins>provide your own bed file</ins>, we strongly recommend merging proximal regions.
 This will prevent the potential issue of initially (properly or improperly) paired reads being remapped into distinct zones, which would result in them both being considered single during the remapping step.